Panther AI

 Overview

-Panther AI encompasses a set of generative AI features aimed at accelerating your detection and response workflows.
+Panther AI includes a set of generative AI features designed to accelerate your detection and response workflows.
 It operates with the persona of a security engineer and has access to many of the same tools available to human users of Panther.

 Panther AI can quickly assess data, such as alerts and logs, to rapidly deliver insights.
 You can run predefined workflows or ask your own questions to Panther AI—it will leverage its available tools (such as querying the data lake) to answer them, generally much faster than a human analyst would be able to.

-Panther AI uses Claude AI models by Anthropic through Amazon Bedrock.
+Panther AI uses Claude AI models by Anthropicarrow-up-right through Amazon Bedrockarrow-up-right.
 Panther AI does not use your data for AI training—learn more about data security below.

 Use of Panther AI features is subject to the AI disclaimer found on the Legal page.

-Separate from Panther AI, Panther also offers an MCP server.
+In addition to Panther AI, Panther offers an MCP server.

 Enabling Panther AI

-To use Panther AI features, your Panther instance's Enable Panther AI setting must be set to ON and your user role must have the Run Panther AI permission.
-If you have a Cloud Connected Panther instance, you must also enable certain AI models in AWS.
+To use Panther AI features, your Panther instance's Enable Panther AI setting must be set to ON and your user role must have the Run Panther AI and Read Settings & SAML Preferences permissions.

 To enable Panther AI: